hejny/pavolhejny-old/src/content/articles/security-talks-pilsen/security-talks-pilsen.md

 <!--date:2018-06-12-->

-When I was at the [Startup Weekend Pilsen](/startup-weekend-pilsen-2018) I didn`t know that I will be back in Pilsen in a month at the security/crypto event organized by <place>TechHeaven</place>.
+When I was at the [Startup Weekend Pilsen](/startup-weekend-pilsen-2018) I didn't know that I will be back in Pilsen in a month at the security/crypto event organized by <place>TechHeaven</place>.
 The whole event was held in beautiful place <place>DEPO2015</place>.

 <!--![DEPO2015](/content/articles/security-talks-pilsen/depo2015.jpg)-->
 <!--todo featured-->